HarukiToreda/Meshtastic-Experiments/ADC-Calculator.md

 # ADC Calculator

+## If you want to charge your battery to full and wish for the battery to display as 100% on the screen, then you can use this calculator.
+Just be aware that not all boards charge a battery to 4.2V so this calculator will not give you the true level that the battery is charged.

 Ratio of voltage divider for battery pin e.g. 3.20 (R1=100k, R2=220k)

 Overrides the ADC_MULTIPLIER defined in the firmware device variant file for battery voltage calculation.